 Image illustrating inflation generated by GTP-4o.

-As the following figure shows, the inflation rate for August measured by the percentage change in the CPI from the same month in the previous month—headline inflation (the blue line)—was 2.6 percent down from 2.9 percent in July.
-Core inflation (the red line)—which excludes the prices of food and energy—increased slightly to 3.3 percent in August from 3.2 percent in July.
-Headline inflation was slightly below what economists surveyed by the Wall Street Journal had expected, while core inflation was slightly higher.
+This morning (October 10), the Bureau of Labor Statistics (BLS) released its monthly report on the consumer price index (CPI).
+As the following figure shows, the inflation rate for September measured by the percentage change in the CPI from the same month in the previous month—headline inflation (the blue line)—was 2.4 percent down from 2.6 percent in August.
+That was the lowest headline inflation rate since February 2021.
+Core inflation (the red line)—which excludes the prices of food and energy—was unchanged at 3.3 prcent.
+Both headline inflation and core inflation were slightly higher than economists surveyed by the Wall Street Journal had expected.

-As the following figure shows, if we look at the 1-month inflation rate for headline and core inflation—that is the annual inflation rate calculated by compounding the current month’s rate over an entire year—we see that both headline and core inflation increased.
-Headline inflation (the blue line) increased from 1.8 percent in July to 2.3 percent in August.
-Core inflation (the red line) jumped from 2.0 percent in July to 3.4 percent in August.
-Overall, we can say that, taking 1-month and 12 month inflation together, the U.S. economy may still be on course for a soft landing—with the annual inflation rate returning to the Fed’s 2 percent target without the economy being pushed into a recession—but the increase in 1-month inflation is concerning.
-Of course, as always, it’s important not to overinterpret the data from a single month.
+Overall, we can say that, taking 1-month and 12 month inflation together, the U.S. economy may still be on course for a soft landing—with the annual inflation rate returning to the Fed’s 2 percent target without the economy being pushed into a recession—but the increase in 1-month core inflation is concerning because most economists believe that core inflation is a better indicator of the underlying inflation rate than is headline inflation.
+Of course, as always, it’s important not to overinterpret the data from a single month, although this is the second month in a row that core inflation has been well above 3 percent.
 (Note, also, that the Fed uses the personal consumption expenditures (PCE) price index, rather than the CPI in evaluating whether it is hitting its 2 percent inflation target.)

 As we’ve discussed in previous blog posts, Federal Reserve Chair Jerome Powell and his colleagues on the FOMC have been closely following inflation in the price of shelter.
 The price of “shelter” in the CPI, as explained here, includes both rent paid for an apartment or house and “owners’ equivalent rent of residences (OER),” which is an estimate of what a house (or apartment) would rent for if the owner were renting it out.
 OER is included to account for the value of the services an owner receives from living in an apartment or house.